You Should Be Stretching: Why, How, and When to Do It Right

-First off, why should I stretch?
-Some deliberate and focal stretching will help maintain (or increase) flexibility of a muscle.
+Some deliberate and focal stretching will help maintain (or increase) the flexibility of a muscle.
 Your muscles will respond to whatever you do to them.
 If you stretch them, over time they will lengthen.
 Conversely, If you don't stretch them, over time they will shorten.
-This shortened state of our muscles results in decreased range of motion, poor power output, and predisposition to injury.
-Stretching and a well-rounded strength-training program is the one-two punch most athletes require to maintain their desired level of play.
+This shortened state of our muscles results in decreased range of motion, poor power output, and a predisposition to injury.
+Stretching and a well-rounded strength-training program are the one-two punch most athletes require to maintain their desired level of play.

 Stretching should be an individualized program.
 A soccer player will have different flexibility requirements than a gymnast and therefore should have a different stretching routine.
 Analyze your sport or daily activities to see what they require in terms of flexibility to help decide where to focus your stretching routine.

 So, how should you stretch?
 If the goal is to optimize muscle function within a wide range, dynamic stretching will be the best option.
 In sports that include jumping, cutting, and hopping, dynamic stretching provides the best performance in regard to power and high-speed activities throughout the full range of motion.
 So prior to competition or activity, most of your stretching should be dynamic.
 Our muscles are meant to work within their full range of motion.
 Introducing your muscles to the entire range in a more controlled environment, with your dynamic stretching routine, will prepare them for any movement you may encounter during the upcoming event.